basir/amazon-clone-final/README.md

 #### 3.2.
 Android App

-For this section you need an Android device.
-Enable Developer Options and USB debugging on the device:
+For this section, you need to have an Android device.
-1. Connect Android Device via USB.
-    ```
-    Go to Settings → About phone → Tap “Build number” 7 times to enable Developer Options.

-    Go to Settings → Developer Options → Enable USB debugging.

-    Connect the device via USB.

-    Make sure adb devices lists your device.
-    ```
-2. Run the app
+1. Install Expo Go on your Android device.
+Download from [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent).
+2. Connect Your Computer + Android device to the same Wi-Fi.
+3. In your project:
     ```bash
-    npm run android
+    npx expo start --lan
     ```
+4. Scan the QR code with your Android device → it opens in Expo Go.

+##### Publish Android App to Google Play
-3. Generate `.aab` file
+1. Generate `.aab` file
     - Configure eas
     ```bash
         eas build:configure